The COVID-19 pandemic sparked a global transition when public health protocols required employees to move from the office to home.

 As offices begin to fill back up, Zoom will likely continue to be the most common video conferencing platform.

-As offices begin to repopulate, Zoom will likely continue to be the most commonly used video chatting platform.
-Creating a designated room for your Zoom conferences with employees, partners, and clients outside of the office will help keep teams productive, up-to-date, and — most importantly — connected.
+That’s why creating a designated room for Zoom conferences with employees, partners and clients outside the office helps teams stay productive, up to date and — most importantly — connected.

 Find Your Ideal Zoom Conference Room Setup

 Your room size, expected number of attendees and target group interaction level are key.
 Why?
 Those factors help determine which conference room style is best for your workspace.